Anupam2005-tech/attendanceAPIS/README.md

 Create an .env file and give the necessary details: give algorithm:*****
 GET THE SECRET CODE OF YOUR:
-Use (openssl rand -hex 32) to get it
+Use (openssl rand -hex 32) to get it.

+STEP 3:
+Open the file and run it using uvicorn.main --reload